MicrosoftDocs/appcenter-docs/docs/distribution/stores/insight/google/googlePlayAppSigningNotEnabled.md

 > Google Play app signing is not enabled for this package.
 You must enroll into app signing by Google Play to upload an Android App Bundle.

-This error appears when you try to publish an app for which you have not enabled app signing in Google Play.
+This error appears when you try to publish an app for which you have not enabled app signing by Google Play.
+This is a requirement for releasing Android App Bundles.
 Follow the steps below to fix the issue.

 ## Fixing this issue